How to add Slack to Dropbox Dash

 • Note: If you require multi-factor authentication (MFA) for accounts in your environment, you may be prompted for additional authentication associated with the service account.

-12. When prompted to review the permissions Dropbox Dash needs to connect to Slack, click Allow.
+12. Review the permissions Dropbox Dash needs to connect to Slack, then click Allow.

 You’ll see a confirmation pop-up that Slack was added.
 You’ll also see Slack appear in the Your apps tab, along with its connection status.